bhisaac/5eFP/5eFP-SRD.md

 ## Advantage and Disadvantage

-Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
+Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check or an attack roll.
 When that happens, you roll a second d20 when you make the roll.
 Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.

 If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.